Palm oil business is very profitable in Nigeria because many people use palm oil both domestically and industrially.

 The right time to sell your palm oil is when the rains are coming down heavily and continuously.

-Currently palm trees bring out less fruit or you start selling from September down to December.
+Currently, palm trees bring out less fruit or you sell from September down to December.

-It can also be when you see a sharp increase in the price of palm oil in the market you start selling your own.
+It can also be when you see a sharp increase in the price of palm oil in the market you sell your own.